-The success of these two schools of medicine is critical to health and economic well-being of the state of North Carolina.
-Each institution details the crucial role they play in providing health care to North Carolinians as well as the long-term impact of their graduates often in fields and communities of critical need.
+The success of these two schools of medicine is critical to the health and economic well being of North Carolina.
+In their own reports, each institution details the crucial role they play in providing health care to North Carolinians as well as the long-term impact of their graduates, often in fields and communities of critical need (see appendices).